semiopoeia/semiopoeia/README.md

 - 👋 Hi, I’m @semiopoeia
-- 👀 I’m interested in causal inference and intensive longitudinal data, i'm a psychometrician/statistician but in this space i might be considered a data scientist
+- 👀 I’m interested in causal inference, intensive longitudinal data, integrative data analysis, and hybrid bayesian methodologies. i'm a psychometrician/statistician but in this space i might be considered a data scientist
 - 🌱 I’m currently learning all kinds of things
 - 💞️ I’m looking to collaborate on projects developing on statistical methodology and applied research as well
 - 📫 How to reach me, contact through here